atmtools/typhon/doc/typhon.retrieval.qrnn.rst

 Neural network models
 ---------------------

-The :py:class:`typhon.retrieva.qrnn.QRNN` has designed to work with any generic regression neural network model.
+The :py:class:`typhon.retrieval.qrnn.QRNN` has designed to work with any generic regression neural network model.
 This aim of this was to make the implementation sufficiently flexible to allow special network architectures or customization of the training process.